-There was an attempt to form band number three.
+There was an attempt to form band number four.
 People called it the local supergroup.
-I have to say with Lizzy’s and songwriting voice and the other amazing guys (Martin was there) the band had huge potential.
-There were some personality clashes.
-I remember the guitarist wouldn’t play a particularly challenging chord sequence I had written for a bridge.
-I was as much to blame.
+I have to say with Lizzy’s voice and songwriting ability and the other amazing guys (Martin was there) the band had huge potential.
+But there were some personality clashes.
+I remember the guitarist wouldn’t play a particularly challenging chord sequence I had written.
+I was insistent he played it.
 There was no real way forward.
 For this, and other reasons, the rehearsals stopped.

-Then Lizzy left to go to London which effectively ended our personal relationship.
-She got a record deal with Arista Records and recorded several of her songs and one of mine called “I Hear the Wolf a-Calling”.
-It didn’t come to anything.
+Then Lizzy left to go to London which, among other things, effectively ended our personal relationship.
+She got a record deal with Arista Records and recorded several of her songs and one of mine called “I Hear the Wolf a-Calling” which became a single.
+It didn’t make it.
 I’ve recorded this song so many times over the years I’ve lost count.
-Here’s the latest.

-I got a mortgage and bought a first floor apartment of a house (ground floor flat).
-Soon after I split it into two smaller apartments and sold one of them.
+I got a mortgage and bought a converted first floor apartment of a house (ground floor flat).
+Soon after, I split it into two even smaller apartments and sold one of them.
 I sold the computer business.
-I was back living in a bedsit (one room apartment) with few prospects I could think of.
-I put the music studio on two trestle tables which took up most of the room in the bedsit.
-But now I had discovered computer quantizing which enabled me to correct any timing errors in my keyboard playing.
+I was back living in a bedsit (one-room apartment) with few prospects I could think of.
+I put the music studio on two trestle tables, which took up most of the room in the bedsit.
+But now I had discovered computer quantizing, which enabled me to correct any timing errors in my keyboard playing.
 I thought that this was miraculous.
-I have neither perfect pitch nor “time” which is the ability to play instruments or drums in near perfect time.
+I have neither perfect pitch nor “time” which is the ability to play instruments or drums in near perfect pitch or time.
 The Atari computer was helping me make music.
-I was 39 years old.
+I was 48 years old.

-I’d had enough of the south coast.
-I wrote a song called “South Coast Blue”.
-It was one of my best about what I disliked most about the south coast of England.
 I decided to move to London.
 I rented a flat (the semi basement of a Victorian townhouse) in West Hampstead which is west of the City of London (downtown).
 I set up the studio equipment in pretty much the same way with the trestle tables.
-Lizzy could come over again and we would record some things.
-I worked for Chrysalis TV for a while which enabled me to get a mortgage and buy a flat in West Hampstead in the next street over.
+Lizzy could come over, and we would record some things.
+I worked for Chrysalis TV for a while, which enabled me to get a mortgage to buy a flat in West Hampstead in the next street over.

 I was accumulating more recording equipment and changing the way I recorded.
 I think the failure of the whale record was weighing on me.
-It just should have happened right then.
-But I lost control of everything.
-It was down to me.
+I couldn’t figure out what went wrong.
 I lost the job at Chrysalis because the contract with the client had ended, and the latest recession was beginning to bite.
 It was a hard time.
 I was 50 years old.
-Sometime Lizzy would come over and we would write and record.
-We did some really good stuff together.
+Sometimes Lizzy would come over, and we would write and record.
+We did some excellent stuff together.
 Then she moved back to the south coast.
 I wasn’t going to follow her this time.
 I was writing songs, parts of songs, compiling many cassette tapes of demos and finished songs.
-I had around 30 tapes each with an hour of material each side.
+I had around 30 tapes, each with an hour of material each side.

-I would be up in the wee small hours whispering into the mike so that neighbors to the left and right (and above me) would not be disturbed.
+I would be up in the wee small hours whisper-singing into the mike so that neighbors to the left, right and above would not be disturbed.
 But I turned those dark days into good songs.
 And then the Internet happened.
 It was a major distraction.
-I was also distracted by screenplay writing which I thought was the way forward.
-I began to lose faith in the dream.
+I was also distracted by screenplay writing, which I thought was the way forward.
+I began to lose faith that the dream would not be reality.
 I had also given up on relationships.
 There didn’t seem to be any point to going through the same old motions with the same old endings.
 Then I started to make short films with cheap cameras and borrowed software.
 It was more distraction.
-I was losing the will to keep the music dream alive.
+The music dream was fading.
 But in spite of all that, songs were still coming out.
 I was accumulating more recording equipment.
 Most of it borrowed or donated by good friends.
 Then things started getting worse.

 I was spending money on recording equipment and tapes instead of paying the mortgage.
 I ignored the warning letters from the mortgage company and was taken to court.
 So there I stood in front of the magistrate seated at an ornate dark polished oak chair that looked more like a throne.
 By my side was the mortgage enforcer who had a sack truck (hand truck) filled to the top with mortgage repossession documents.
 This guy wanted the keys to my flat on this very day.
 I was about to be made homeless.
 Then an amazing thing happened.
 The magistrate looked me in the eye and said something like,”I expect you are very interested in being inside a court?”
 “Oh yes, sir,” I quickly replied.
 “Very important.”
 He paused and glanced at the mortgage enforcer, then back at me.

-And then we came to America.
-Thank you, Green Card Lottery.
-With the brilliant exchange rate at the the time I was able to put together a new digital studio.
-In it’s own room.
+With the very excellent exchange rate at the time, I was able to put together a new digital studio.
+In its own room.
 We lost a bedroom but gained a studio.
 Well, that’s my story.

-I covered 80% of the walls and ceiling of my 10′ x 11′ 10 high room in panels of 3″ foam.
+I covered 80% of the walls and ceiling of my 10′ x 11′ 10′ high room in panels of 3″ foam.
 I made four 5′ tall by 13″ deep by 2′ wide bass absorption cabinets.
-I make two speakers stands.
+I made two speakers stands.
 I made the main console out of 1″ aluminum tubing and MDF panels.
-I built the main PC and installed all the other outboard devices.
-A year and a half later I was ready to record.
+Phew!
+I built the main custom PC and installed all the other outboard devices.
+A year and a half later, I was ready to record.
 Having a professional digital studio for the first time in my life was breathtaking.
 But a reckoning was coming.